FlowFuse/website/peopleops/compensation.md

 The company's [KPI tracking FlowForge adoption](../company/strategy.md#installed-platforms) sets an aggresive goal for growth.
 When the growth target is met a $100 bonus is awarded to be expensed for a dinner out.
-The bonus is awareded per release.
+The bonus is awarded per release.

 ### United States